zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ---

 [.text: #fff, text-scale(1.5)]
+[.build-lists: true]

 # SwiftUI Views are recipes

-- we declare how a view looks and behaves
+- we declare how views look and behave
-- ...but do no need to manage transitions
+- ...but no longer manage transitions
-- we give up full control of what a view does
+- we give up full control on views
 - most things we're used to (in UIKit/AppKit) become implementation details

 ^we don't actually do the cooking, SwiftUI takes care of that